GraphWalker/graphwalker.github.io/content/docs/how_to_run_gw_with_websockets.md

 When connected, a GraphWalker machine will be created on the server, which will serve this client only.
 When disconnected, the server will destroy the machine.

-## Spefification by Example and MBT test for the WebSocket Server
+## Specification by Example and MBT test for the WebSocket Server

 The graph below is an actual test where GraphWalker is testing itself.
 The graph also serves as a [Specification by Example](http://en.wikipedia.org/wiki/Specification_by_example).
 The specification dictates what API calls can be made given the current status.
 The test verifies that the implementation follows the design.